Jacob Potofsky

-Jacob Samuel Potofsky (November 26, 1894 – August 5, 1979) was a Russian Empire-born American trade unionist, best known as second president of the Amalgamated Clothing Workers of America, succeeding founder Sidney Hillman.
+Jacob Samuel Potofsky (November 26, 1894 – August 5, 1979) was a Russian-born American trade unionist, best known as second president of the Amalgamated Clothing Workers of America, succeeding founder Sidney Hillman.

 Background

 Jacob Samual Potofsky was born on November 26, 1894, in the Teteriv River town of Radomisl, Russian Empire (now Radomyshl, Ukraine).
 At age eleven, Potofsky immigrated with his family to Chicago, USA.

 Career

 Potofsky started working when he was 14 years old as a pocket maker.
 In 1910, by then a "floor boy" in a clothing factory for Hart, Schaffner & Marx, as a member of Pantsmakers Local 144 he partook in a strike called by Sidney Hillman against the clothing manufacturer.
 Soon after, Potofsky joined what became the Amalgamated Clothing Workers of America.
 In 1913, he became secretary-treasurer of the union's joint board in Chicago.
 In 1916, Hillman moved him to New York, where he became assistant general secretary of the union.
 In 1934, Potofsky became assistant president.
 In 1940, he became general secretary-treasurer when Joseph Schlossberg retired.
 In 1941, he strongly opposed the isolationist policy of John L. Lewis, president of the CIO and also the United Mine Workers (UMW).

 In 1946, after 36 years of association, Potofsky succeeded Hillman as president of the Amalgamated Clothing Workers, when the union had 350,000 members and 96% of the men's clothing industry under union contract.
 He was active in the American Labor Party of New York State.

-Potofsky was an influential figure in the Labor history of the United States in his own right.
+Potofsky was an influential figure in the labor history of the United States in his own right.
 In 1960, he supported John F. Kennedy for president; in 1968, he supported Hubert H. Humphrey for president.
 He held the post until 1972.

 Potofsky was noted for his ability to reconcile differences within a union or between union and employer.
-He was, however, staunchly pro-labor, warning workers that "What you earn at the bargaining tables can be taken away in the legislative halls."
+He was, however, staunchly pro-labor, warning workers that "what you earn at the bargaining tables can be taken away in the legislative halls."
 His work landed him on the master list of Nixon political opponents.